crazymonkyyy/colorswap/README.md

-A quick a dirty parser/graber of base 16 color schemes, with a hotswapping.
+A quick and dirty parser/graber of base 16 color schemes, with hotswapping.
 Also a raylib copy-paste folder.
 ![screenshot000.png](screenshot000.png)
 ![screenshot001.png](screenshot001.png)